Water Heater Basics

 Is your hot water dirty?
 Does it take a long time to reheat after the tank is exhausted?
 Both indicate sediment in your water heater’s tank.

 To clear sediment from a tank, turn off the gas or power and the cold-water inlet valve.
 Open an upstairs hot-water faucet.
 Then attach a garden hose to the drain valve and drain the tank through the hose into a floor drain.
 This may take a few hours.
-Reopen the cold-water valve and let water run through the empty tank until the water drains clear.
+Reopen the cold-water valve and let the water run through the empty tank until the water drains clear.

-It’s easy to prevent a sediment buildup.
+It’s easy to prevent sediment buildup.
 Drain the tank into a pail (or through a hose) until the water is clear two to four times a year, or monthly for very hard water.

 No hot water from your electric water heater?
-If a tripped circuit breaker or a blown fuse isn’t the cause, turn off power, remove the access panel, and press the reset button on the upper thermostat.
+If a tripped circuit breaker or a blown fuse isn’t the cause, turn off the power, remove the access panel, and press the reset button on the upper thermostat.
 Replace the access panel; then restore power and test.